sujanrupu/TechSurf_2023_Statement1/README.md

 ## About The Project

-A web based image editor for all your editing needs.
-Use stunning filters and other tools to create and share amazing pics!
+A web asset management editor for all your management needs.
+Use stunning filters and other tools to create and share amazing digital assets!

 ## Features